konverner/subtitles-generator/README.md

 ## Multilingual Subtitles Generator

 It allows to generate subtitles from a video or an audio and save it in `.srt` file.
-For now, 99 languages are available including all major language such as English, Mandarin, Spanich, etc.
+For now, 99 languages are available including all major language such as English, Mandarin, Spanish, etc.

 ## Get Started